russellmccloy/apim/README.md

-# apimThis is a general repos
+# apim

-itory related to Azure API management
+This is a general repository related to Azure API management